-- (b) On 13 April 2011, the Group acquired a 30% equity interest of Jiangxi Huazhang, a joint venture established in the PRC.
-The Group's equity interest in Jiangxi Huazhang became 7.2% on 15 July 2013 and dropped to 2.98% on 19 August 2016, as the registered capital of Jiangxi Huazhang was enlarged by the new registered capital subscribed by its other shareholders on those dates.
-Jiangxi Huazhang is principally engaged in the provision of financing guarantees to SMEs in the Jiangxi Province, the PRC. - (c) On 29 April 2011, the Group invested in a 30% equity interest of Zhongtoujinxin, a joint venture established in the PRC.
+- (a) On 13 April 2011, the Group acquired a 30% equity interest of Jiangxi Huazhang, a joint venture established in the PRC.
+The Group's equity interest in Jiangxi Huazhang became 7.2% on 15 July 2013, dropped to 2.98% on 19 August 2016 and furtherly dropped to 2.06% on 23 September 2021, as the registered capital of Jiangxi Huazhang was enlarged by the new registered capital subscribed by its other shareholders on those dates.
+Jiangxi Huazhang is principally engaged in the provision of financing guarantees to SMEs in the Jiangxi Province, the PRC. - (b) On 29 April 2011, the Group invested in a 30% equity interest of Zhongtoujinxin, a joint venture established in the PRC.
 The first contribution of RMB6,000,000 (equivalent to HK\$7,200,000) was made by the Company in 2011 and the second contribution of RMB9,000,000 (equivalent to HK\$11,150,000) was made on 10 May 2012.
 Zhongtoujinxin is principally engaged in the provision of consultation services for project investments in the PRC.

-The fair values of all of the above investments were determined by the directors of the Company with reference to the professional valuation carried out by Asset Appraisal Limited, an independent valuer.
+The fair values of all of the above investments were determined by the directors of the Company with reference to the professional valuation carried out by GW Financial Advisory Services Limited, an independent valuer.